 Visitors also find more than a hundred of Picasso’s ceramic arts kept on display, which was donated by Richard Attenborough.

-Book a hotel room in Leicester at Holiday Inn Leicester Wigston, a few minutes away from the New Walk museum and lots of other enriching experiences!Book Now
+Book a hotel room in Leicester at Holiday Inn Leicester i Wigston, a short distance away from the New Walk Museum and Art Gallery and lots of other enriching experiences!Book Now